SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 ### For Bug, Vulnerability and Code Smell
 New issues are automatically assigned during analysis to the last committer on the issue line if the committer can be correlated to a {instance} user.
 Note that currently, issues on any level above a file, e.g. directory / project, cannot be automatically assigned.

-### For Security Hotspot
-Issues are automatically assigned only when the Security Hotspot is transformed into a Vulnerability through the "Detect" action.

 ### User Correlation
 Login and email correlations are made automatically.
 I.e. if the user commits with her email address and that email address is part of her {instance} profile, then new issues raised on lines where she was the last committer will be automatically assigned to her.